Major Industries in Mexico: Understanding the Top 3 Manufacturing Sectors in Mexico

 Medical Device Manufacturing Facility in Mexico

-Companies looking to enter one of these three major industries in Mexico often choose to do so using a shelter services provider.
-As one of the most straightforward entry strategies to begin manufacturing in Mexico, the shelter services model makes it far simpler to get up and running in a foreign market, regardless of industry.
+Plus, as one of the most straightforward entry strategies to begin manufacturing in Mexico, the shelter services model makes it easy to get up and running in a foreign market, regardless of industry.
+Quick start-up, lower costs, easily-managed labor, more flexibility, and access to in-depth industry information are some of the top benefits of Mexico's manufacturing industry.

 Learn more about the benefits of using shelter services here.

-Get more information about major Mexican manufacturing industries
+Learn more about Mexico's major manufacturing industries

 Automotive manufacturing, aerospace manufacturing, and medical device manufacturing are booming sectors that have tapped into the many benefits of manufacturing in Mexico.
 To learn more about these industries and how using a shelter services provider can help get your company started, contact a Tetakawi expert.